c-grigsby/c-grigsby/README.md

   </a>
 </div>

 Machine Learning Engineer with a background in full-stack software development.
-Incoming OMSCS graduate student at Georgia Tech 🐝 specializing in machine learning.
+OMSCS graduate student at Georgia Tech 🐝 specializing in machine learning.

 🌎 Open to collaborating on progressive and innovative projects